-Stéphane Rambaud-Measson: Thank you, Ray.
-I will start with our transit business.
+Thank you, Ray.
+I will start with our Transit business.
 In the quarter, we had about 10% organic revenue growth as our backlog has started to kick in.
-Our profitability has been affected by the lower-margin contracts in the U.K. that have been discussed.
+Our profitability has been affected by the lower margin contract in the UK that have been discussed.
 But our adjusted operating margin was 9.2%, slightly higher than the second quarter, despite lower sales due to seasonality.

-We are taking strong actions to improve our profitability and our goal is to drive transit margins higher, by 1% annually, during our STRAP period, and we expect to achieve this goal by applying a more rigorous bidding process and an improved project management, an improved cost structure from ongoing and new restructuring initiatives, and a transfer of work to lower-cost countries, and also disciplined deployment of our Lean and Sourcing initiatives.
+We are taking strong actions to improve our profitability and our goal is to drive Transit margins higher by 1% annually during our [ph] comp period (20:19).
+And we expect to achieve this goal by applying a more rigorous bidding process and an improved project management and improved cost structure from ongoing and new restructuring initiatives and the transfer of work to lower cost countries and also disciplined deployment of our lean and sourcing initiatives.

-Worldwide, the state of the transit market remains very strong, and we continue to bid and win significant orders in all of our major markets.
-In the quarter, we either signed or were awarded train control projects with transit agencies who are working to meet their PTC requirements.
+Worldwide, the state of the Transit market remains very strong and we continue to bid and win significant orders in all of our major markets.
+In the quarter, we - I just signed a well-awarded train control project with Transit agencies.
+We are working to meet their PTC requirements.
 We won orders for transit car components in Germany, in Israel, in Italy, in Switzerland.
-We won platform screen doors in Australia and third-rail conductors in China.
+We won platform screen doors in Australia and third rail conductors in China.

-India remains a bright spot, with good order and good bidding activity for coaches and electric locomotives for brake systems for Indian Railways, along with new metro projects.
-Our growth rate in India this year is well into double digits.
+India remains a bright spot with good order and good bidding activity for coaches and electric locomotives for brake systems for Indian Railway, along with new Metro projects.
+Our growth rate in India this year is well into double-digits.

-The European market continues to expand, driven by replacement of metro fleets in London, in Paris, in Berlin, but also new infrastructure projects such as Grand Paris.
-And we see a good volume of projects for regional and commuter trains in Germany.
+The European market continues to expand, driven by replacement of metro fleet in London, in Paris, in Berlin, but also new infrastructure project such as Grand Paris.
+And we see a good volume of projects for regional and commuter train in Germany.

-For the full year, we expect a book-to-bill of greater than 1.
-And remember that our OEM orders typically lead to long-term aftermarket contracts which then provides revenues and good profitability for 30 to 40 years.
+For the full-year, we expect a book-to-bill of greater than 1.
+And remember that our OEM orders typically lead to long-term aftermarket contract, which then provide revenues and good profitability for 30 to 40 years.

-As a true global player, over time our transit business should have better visibility and stability; more growth opportunities, both organic and through acquisitions; and improved margin as we benefit from increased scale and market share and as aftermarket revenues increase.
+As a true global player, over time, our Transit business should have better visibility and stability, more growth opportunities, both organic and through acquisitions, and improved margin as we benefit from increased scale and market share and as aftermarket revenues increase.

-So, let's now move to our freight rail business, which has continued to pick up due to strong market activity.
-As Pat mentioned, our freight sales and backlog are near their highest levels in two years.
-And freight aftermarket sales were up 22%, the fifth quarter in a row of year-on-year growth.
-In NAFTA, freight rail traffic is up more than 5% year to date, and the rolling stock in storage continues to come down.
-As a result, we are seeing growth in our freight aftermarket revenues, along with more inquiries for component servicing and repairs and locomotive overhaul projects.
+So, let's now move to our Freight rail business, which has continued to pick up due to a strong market activity.
+As Pat mentioned, our Freight sales and backlog are near their highest levels in two years and Freight aftermarket sales were up 22%, the fifth quarter in a row of year-on-year growth.

+In NAFTA, Freight rail traffic is up more than 5% year-to-date and the rolling stock in storage continues to come down.
+As a result, we are seeing growth in our Freight aftermarket revenues, along with more inquiry for component servicing and repair, and locomotive overhaul projects.

 Demand for new locomotives and freight cars is also improving.
-For example, the backlog of cars ordered in the U.S. is at the highest level in two years, and we are seeing good volume in our Maintenance of Way business, with orders above sales for this year.
+For example, the backlog of cars ordered in the U.S. is at the highest level in two years and we are seeing good volume in our maintenance software business with orders above sales for this year.